nytimes/drone-gke/DOCS.md

 [service-account]: https://cloud.google.com/storage/docs/authentication#service_accounts

-### Setting the JSON token

-Improved in Drone 0.5+, it is no longer necessary to align the JSON file.

 #### GUI

 Simply copy the contents of the JSON credentials file and paste it directly in the input field (for example for a secret named `GOOGLE_CREDENTIALS`).